2023 Best Value Anthropology Bachelor's Degree Schools in New York

 Top 10 Best Anthropology Bachelor's Degree Schools

-Our analysis found John Jay College of Criminal Justice to be the best value school for anthropology students who want to pursue a bachelor’s degree in New York.
+Our 2023 rankings named John Jay College of Criminal Justice the best value school in New York for anthropology students working on their bachelor’s degree.
 Located in the city of New York, John Jay is a public school with a large student population.

 The average tuition and fees for an in-state undergraduate at John Jay are $7,470 a year.

-A rank of #2 on this year’s list means York College is a great value for anthropology students working on their bachelor’s degree.
-Located in the city of Jamaica, York is a public school with a medium-sized student population.
+Out of the 42 schools in New York that were part of this year’s ranking, York College landed the # 2 spot on the list.
+Located in the city of Jamaica, York is a public college with a moderately-sized student population.

 In-state tuition fees for undergraduate students at Binghamton University are $10,390 per year.